Based Features

 def f():

-a: list[int] # no error, this annotation isn't evaluated
+a: int | str # no error in python 3.9, this annotation isn't evaluated

-Checked Argument Names#
+Checked Argument Names

-Regex Checks#
+Regex Checks

 re.compile("as(df") # error: missing ), unterminated subpattern at position 0 [regex]